astropy/specutils/docs/fitting.rst

   A method to make plausible initial guesses will be provided in a future version, but user defined initial guesses are required at present.

+The `~specutils.fitting.fit_lines` function takes as input the spectrum to be fit and the set of models with initial guesses, and by default uses the `~astropy.modeling.fitting.LevMarLSQFitter` to perform the fit.
+You may override this by providing a different fitter to the ``fitter`` input parameter.
+Note that the default fitter will populate the ``stds`` attribute of the returned models with estimates of the standard deviation uncertainty in the fit parameters, and that this may not be populated for user-defined non-default fitters.

+You can also retrieve the covariance matrices and other fit information from which the uncertainties are calculated by setting ``get_fit_info=True`` in the the call to `~specutils.fitting.fit_lines`.
+This will populate ``fit_info`` in the ``meta`` dictionary attached to the returned fitted model.

 Below are a series of examples of this sort of fitting.